numfocus/elections/README.md

 ## Upcoming election 🗳️

-### Open seats (needs conformation)
+### Open seats

-Board of Directors - 4 positions
+- Board of Directors - 4 positions
-Technical Steering Committee - 7 positions
+- Technical Steering Committee - 7 positions

-The Board of Directors and the Technical Steering Committee are positions of authority, the former group deals with higher-level strategic and administrative tasks while the latter deals with more hands-on day-to-day technical decisions.
+The Board of Directors and the Technical Steering Committee are positions of authority.
+The former group deals with higher-level strategic and administrative decisions, while the latter deals with more hands-on day-to-day technical decisions.

 ### Process and timeline